 What is the role of a CINO?

 The role of a CINO is not to innovate.
 The chief function of CINOs is to provide recognition and support (time, funding, training, top cover) for Federal employees to identify and implement innovative ideas.
-Despite working in Federal agencies with different operating contexts, CINOs have similar perceptions of their role:
+Despite working in Federal agencies with different operating contexts, CINOs have similar understandings of their role:

 “Innovation does not come from one person.
 What a CINO can do is create the right conditions to cultivate innovation.
 This begins by creating a space for multidisciplinary teams to interact.”
-Bryan Sivak, Department of Health and Human Services (HHS)
+Bryan Sivak, Department of Health and Human Services (HHS) [Sivak, B., in-person interview by Science and Technology Policy Institute, January 29, 2015]

 "It's not about me.
 I'm not the Chief Innovator, I'm the Chief Facilitator of Innovation; I help other people, and celebrate how awesome their work is."

-Chris Gerdes, DOT
+Chris Gerdes, DOT [Gerdes, C., phone interview by Policy Design Lab, July 1, 2016.]

-“CINOs who see themselves as coaches, obstacle removers, and air cover for career bureaucrats to innovate on their own terms can have significant success, but often need to ensure the credit goes to the departments, not those formally charged with innovation. “ Jen Pahlka, founding member of United States Digital Services and founder of Code for America [Source]
+“CINOs who see themselves as coaches, obstacle removers, and air cover for career bureaucrats to innovate on their own terms can have significant success, but often need to ensure the credit goes to the departments, not those formally charged with innovation. “ Jen Pahlka, founding member of United States Digital Services and founder of Code for America [Pahlka, J., “The CIO Problem, Part 2: Innovation,” Medium, May 31, 2016. ]

 Placing the position within organizational structure

 The flexibility inherent to creating a CINO position allows agencies to tailor the position to specific contexts.
 However, multiple CINOs stress the importance of embedding the position at the top of the organizational chart in order to be effective.
-"There’s something very important about being part of the Office of the Secretary in such a hierarchal organization," Susannah Fox, CTO at HHS, explains.
+"There’s something very important about being part of the Office of the Secretary in such a hierarchal organization," explains Susannah Fox, CTO at HHS, explains [Fox, S., in-person interview with Policy Design Lab, August 5, 2016].
 It enables her to play an ambassadorial role and bridge internal and external sources of innovative ideas.
 Multiple CINOs also stressed the benefit of having CINOs present at the table for both emergent time-critical situations and important, strategic business decisions.
 “If the person in this role has a seat in those discussions (and, importantly, contributes based on their unique positioning and skillset), very interesting things can happen,” comments Bryan Sivak.

-Former CINOs disagree on the importance of having budgetary authority.
-One argues, “To really make it work, the role needs a budget and the ability to "deputize" or even hire people from different areas in the hierarchy.”
-Several other former CINOs instead report that a lack of a budgetary authority created a sense of freedom (and necessitated creativity) to persuade and enlist willing champions in their Department.
+[Sivak, B., email correspondence with Policy Design Lab, November 6, 2016].

 Deliverable 4: One or more “success stories” or learning narratives to underscore impact